 The following recommendations to minimize the risk of theft, burglary and assault come from the experience of many cruisers in the Caribbean, some of whom have been directly affected by such incidents.
 The intent is not to frighten cruisers, but to identify steps that can be taken to prevent property loss or physical harm.

 - Avoid known high-risk anchorages; especially, do not anchor alone there.
 If you do stop, use full security precautions and post a watch.
-Introduce yourself to others in the harbor and decide on a VHF frequency for all to monitor.
+In all anchorages, introduce yourself to others in the harbor and decide on a VHF frequency for all to monitor.
 The emergency DSC button on your VHF will not function if you turn the radio off.
 Leave it on, even overnight, you can always turn the volume very low if you do not wish to monitor traffic.

 - Whenever you leave the boat, lock/secure all access points, including hatches and ports, using good quality locks.
 It’s amazing what size opening a skinny, motivated kid can get through!

-- Outboards are a major target: always lock them to the dinghy.
+- Outboards are a major target: always lock them securely to the dinghy.
 Locking bars that cover the transom clamps and a high quality lock are advised.
-Lock dinghies to the dock when ashore, using a long enough cable or chain so others can get their dinghies to the dock, too.
-Hoist and visibly lock (cable or chain) the dinghy to the boat at night.
-There have been few attempts, and NO successful dinghy thefts of dinghys secured in this manner.
+Lock dinghies to the dock when ashore, using a long enough heavy security cable or chain (stainless advised) so others can get their dinghies to the dock, too.
+Hoist and VISIBLY lock (heavy security cable or chain, preferably stainless) the dinghy to the boat at night.
+There have been few attempts, and NO successful dinghy thefts of dinghies from occupied yachts secured in this manner.
 Several raised but not locked dinghies have been stolen while owners slept onboard.
-If you remove your outboard secure it with its locking bar on mounts or chain/cable to the rail or in the cockpit, or stow it below.
+If you remove your outboard secure it with its locking bar on mounts or chain/cable to the rail or in the cockpit or stow it below.
 Make your brand new clean shiny outboard less brand new clean and shiny, and therefore, less attractive.
 Again, always use good quality locks, not simple padlocks that are easily defeated.
-Swimmers easily steal dinghys left in the water, even when locked with cable; all they need is a hacksaw blade.
-If you must leave your dinghy in the water, use quality stainless chain to secure it.
-Remember the dinghy end of you cable or chain must be secure- not an easily removed shackle !
+Swimmers easily steal dinghies left in the water, even when locked with cable; all they need is a hacksaw blade.
+If you must leave your dinghy in the water, use an appropriately sized quality stainless chain to secure it.
+Remember the dinghy end of your cable or chain must be secure – not an easily removed shackle!

-- In high-risk areas, if asleep below during the day and especially at night, secure the companionway with barrel bolts and the hatches with screens or bars.
+- In high-risk areas, if asleep below during the day and especially at night, secure the companionway with barrel bolts and the hatches with security bars.
 Use stainless steel hasps and fixings.
 Fix hinges internally so they cannot be pried off or unscrewed.

 - Separate and hide valuables in multiple unpredictable areas onboard.
 Have a “sacrificial stash” to surrender.
-Store an electronic copy of all important materials where it can be accessed if your computer is stolen: your passports and boat documents, the contents of all your wallets: credit cards (both sides), licenses, etc. and your up to date equipment list with serial numbers.
+Store an electronic copy of all important materials where it can be accessed if your computer is stolen: your passports and boat documents, the contents of all your wallets: credit cards (both sides), licenses, etc. and an up to date equipment list with serial numbers.
 If possible, hide a spare GPS and handheld VHF radio, even a personal locator beacon.
 Check the battery status of these items on a regular basis.

-- Install an alarm system or use portable alarms to cover key access points.
-A simple US$30 motion detector in the cockpit or on the transom(s) that activates lights/sirens can do much to scare off thieves.
-Be wary of using motion detectors like the car alarms, which can be set off at the least amount of motion; your neighbors will ignore the sound if there are too many false alarms.
+- Install an alarm system or use portable alarms/lights to cover key access points.
+A simple US$30 motion detector in the cockpit or on the transom(s) that activates lights/sirens can do much to startle and scare off thieves.
+A blaring siren will draw the attention of nearby yachts, even if you are not onboard.

 - Have a response plan ready to use if boarded, whether at anchor or underway, with the emphasis on scaring away intruders before they board and enter your boat.
 Additional deterrents can be kept inside, but should be easily accessible – near where you sleep.
 For example, a panic button that activates external sirens and lights, an air horn, pepper spray, etc., next to your bunk.
 If you have pepper spray, learn how to use it and be cognizant of wind direction.
 Stay out of sight when the boat is approached, speaking from the companionway rather than cockpit in questionable circumstances.
 Do NOT leave the safety of your secure interior and risk a violent encounter with unknown attackers.

 - If you hear someone in the cockpit or on deck, DO NOT turn on any lights below – the light makes it possible for the intruders to see you.
 Keep a flashlight next to your bunk for light.
-Turn on the spreader lights and any other exterior lights and sirens.
+Turn on/flash the spreader lights and any other exterior lights and sirens.
 This will likely deter the intruder, and alert others to the situation.

 - Do not unlock a hatch or companionway to set off an alarm or turn on a light.
 Install additional remote switches that can be easily activated from inside your secure cabins.

 - When going ashore store valuables in a pouch that can be tucked inside clothes rather than in a wallet, purse, fanny pack or daypack.
 Do not carry your wallet in a daypack or backpack; a clever pickpocket can get a wallet from a pack without you feeling anything.